lsinfo3/nms-aware-onos-measurements/README.md

 # nms-aware-onos-measurements

 This repository contains a measurement setup for the [NMS aware ONOS](https://github.com/lsinfo3/nms-aware-onos/tree/networkManagement-1.12) SDN controller.
-The setup consists of two virtual machines which are managed with vagrant.
+The setup consists of two virtual machines which are managed with Vagrant.
 One VM hosts the NMS and the virtual topology and the other one is used as SDN controller.

 ## Usage
 A measurement is initiated with the `startMetricsMeasurement.sh` script.
-It is located inside the python/measurements/02_lowBandwidthSsh/ folder.
+It is located inside the `python/measurements/02_lowBandwidthSsh/` folder.
 ```
 Usage:
  startMetricsMeasurement.sh [options]